 - Analysing the area or locality, sourcing demographic information

 - Reimbursing the franchisor for the initial costs involved in turning their business into a franchise

 Those who are new to franchising may think of start-up costs only in terms of initial fees and the cost of setting up.
 In reality, you will need enough capital to keep the business up and running until you begin to make your money back.
 This means having the funds to pay suppliers and expenses needed for the day to day operations of the franchise.
 One benefit you have is the experience and knowledge of your franchisor, who should be able to advise you on exactly how much working capital you’ll need to begin with.
 Another positive is that, because you are starting with an established brand and business model, you might also find that it takes less time to generate revenue than if you were starting a completely new business.

 With all your set up costs, your initial franchise fee, and the required capital to run the business, the final type of fee you’ll need to take into account is the on-going fee.
 This is also referred to as a management services fee or a royalty fee, and could be either:

 - A fixed fee – this is where you pay the franchisor a set amount each month for the rights to run the franchise.
 This type of fee is not very common in franchising.

 - A percentage fee – this is where your fee is based on a percentage of the sales you receive from the franchise.
-The BFA states that the current average percentage for a management services fee lies at 9.7% of total sales.
+The BFA states that the average percentage for an ongoing fee lies at 11.7% of total sales.